SmartTechAIResearch/vApus-agent/README.md

 You can use this in your automated build process.

-Above mentioned projects are (NetBeans) Ant projects because I do not like Maven (I have to screw my folder structure to get it to work).
+Above mentioned projects are (NetBeans 8) Ant projects because I do not like Maven (I have to screw my folder structure to get it to work).
 Because NetBeans does 'magical stuff' to get compilation to work, you have to do something like this if you want to script builds:

 	ant -f "%WORKSPACE%\vApus-wmi" -S -Dplatforms.JDK_1.6.home="C:\Program Files\Java\jdk1.6.0_45" -Dlibs.CopyLibs.classpath="C:\\Program Files\\NetBeans 8.0\\java\\ant\\extra\\org-netbeans-modules-java-j2seproject-copylibstask.jar" -Dnb.internal.action.name=rebuild clean jar